-Direct causes: Staff of the Reprocessing Radiation Control Section took the time to carefully conduct the direct survey of a-ray, but remaining contamination was overlooked.
+- Direct causes: Staff of the Reprocessing Radiation Control Section took time to carefully conduct the direct survey of αray, but remaining contamination was overlooked. - Measures: In reference to the method to confirm body decontamination, the Health and Safety Department will revise the Radiation Control Manual (north zone) to clarify the method of body decontamination, procedures concerning the measurement after the decontamination, etc. The Manual will include provisions on method and process of body in contamination measurement the case of body contamination with radioactive material and implementation of training.

-Measures: In reference to the method to confirm body decontamination, the Health and Safety Department will revise the Radiation Control Manual (north zone) to clarify the method of body decontamination, procedures concerning the measurement after the decontamination, etc. As a result, the Manual will include provisions on method and process of body contamination measurement in the case of body contamination with radioactive material and implementation of training.
+Also, organizational factors of these causes were identified

-Also, organizational factors of these causes were identified and measures to be taken were considered.
+and measures to be taken were considered.

-Organizational factor: The Health and Safety Department (Facility Radiation Protection Section II) should have implemented the measurement of contamination check after the body decontamination in a way to avoid oversight and confirmed the condition by following checks.
+• Organizational factor: The Health and Safety Department (Facility Radiation Protection Section II) should have implemented the measurement of contamination check after the body decontamination in a way to avoid oversight and confirmed the condition by following checks.
 However, the Department did not clarify the procedures etc. concerning contamination check after decontamination.